 A second interworking profile in the direction of the SIP trunk was created, by adding a new profile in this case.
-Select Configuration Profiles → Server Interworking on the left navigation pane and click Add (not shown).
+Select Global Profiles $\rightarrow$ Server Interworking on the left navigation pane and click Add (not shown).

-- Enter a descriptive name for the new profile. - Click Next.
+- Enter a descriptive name for the new profile. - Click Next. - On the General tab, set SIPS Required to No and set T.38 Support to Yes.